roda37/pdf_to_xlsx/README.md

-./install.sh # to install the program
+Initial install will create env, install dependencies

+    ./install.sh

+Running the program as a local web server

-./run # to run it
+    ./run

-# Made for Arch Linux